K4ktus123/kDS3231/README.md

 4. Enjoy!

 ## TODO
-- check for bugs
+- Check for bugs
-- add more example sketches
+- Add more example sketches
-- create a version for Wire1 interace on chips like ATmega328PB
+- Create a version for Wire1 interace on chips like ATmega328PB
 - Figure out how to create boards manager link for easy installation

 ## Commands description